Degree Show 2017

 Strips Of Time

-The piece explores the idea of spacetime and its lack of distinction between past, present and future.
+The following explores the idea of spacetime and its lack of distinction between past, present and future.
 It also raises the issue of relativity and illustrates how perception is relative to the observer and their doing.

 These are photographs assembled in a continuum, over a wooden spool in a loop.
 Each photograph captures a slight change in an object (time-lapse).
 The changes can be observed all at once or individually and in no particular order as the viewer manipulates the strips back and forth.